 This Belle Époque pendant was made in St. Petersburg between 1908 and 1917 by Faberge, jeweler to the Tsars of Russia.
 It is attributed to the workshop of Feberge’s workmaster Albert Holmstrom.

-Marked with 56 zolotnik old Russian gold standard, workmaster’s initials ‘AH’ (partially worn) and original Faberge’s inventory number 88202 scratched horizontally (typical for Faberge jewelry) on the frame.
+The pendant is marked with 56 zolotnik old Russian gold standard, workmaster’s initials ‘AH’, and original Faberge’s inventory number 88202 scratched horizontally (typical for Faberge jewelry) on the frame.

 Total length 45 mm (1 3/4 in.)

 The pendant is accompanied by a GIA report for the pearls.

 A similar pearl pendant is featured in a Faberge price catalog from the 1890s.